wixplosives/codux-core/README.md

 import { expect } from 'chai';
 import { TestFixtureDriver } from './test-fixture.driver';
 import DropdownSimWithTwoItems from '../_wcs/simulations/dropdown/two-items-sim';
-import { renderToJsx, setupSimulationStage } from '@wixc3/wcs-core';
+import { simulationToJsx, setupSimulationStage } from '@wixc3/wcs-core';
 import { render } from 'react-dom';
 import { act } from 'react-test-utils';